KevinXu-github/KevinXu-github/README.md

 <!-- Introduction -->
 ### Hi, I'm Kevin 👋

-I'm a Computer Science graduate from UC Santa Cruz with a passion for building intelligent applications.
-My focus is on the intersection of machine learning and full-stack development.
-I believe in a "builder's mindset"—the idea that the best way to learn is by creating real-world, impactful projects.
+I'm a Computer Science graduate from UC Santa Cruz specializing in machine learning and full-stack development.
+I enjoy building practical applications from the ground up, and my recent work includes developing predictive models and AI-powered web apps.

-After graduating, I took a job to support myself while I dedicated my off-hours to a strategic building phase: acquiring advanced skills and constructing a portfolio that demonstrates my commitment to a career in tech.
+I am currently seeking a Software Engineer role where I can apply my skills in Python, JavaScript, and machine learning to build impactful products.

 ---